yjennyli/food-recipe-insights/README.md

 The improvements, while modest in RMSE, show significant gain in R² score, suggesting our engineered features better capture the factors that influence recipe ratings.
 The dominance of nutritional and complexity metrics in feature importance rankings validates our feature engineering approach.

-*Note: All features used are available at recipe creation time, ensuring o
+*Note: All features used are available at recipe creation time, ensuring our model can make predictions for new recipes before they receive any ratings.*

-Performance comparison:
-- Baseline RMSE: 0.6482
-- Final RMSE: 0.6360
-- Improvement: 1.9%